Michael Mifsud: Valletta (second spell)

 On 5 July 2011, after much speculation about his future, Mifsud signed for Valletta, penning a four-year contract.
 He won the 2011–2012 season of the Maltese Premier League with Valletta, scoring 12 goals in 24 appearances.
 Included in this was a strike in Valletta's 3–0 defeat of former club Sliema Wanderers on 29 April, to secure his side's 21st national championship.
 On 3 July 2012, he scored four goals in an 8–0 defeat of Lusitanos in the first qualifying round of the Champions League.

 Mifsud left the club in June 2013 to seek a move abroad.

 Melbourne Heart

 On 18 September 2013, it was reported that Mifsud had signed for A-League club Melbourne Heart on a one-year deal.
 Mifsud scored his first goal for the club in round 10 against Sydney FC in a 2–1 loss.
 Melbourne Heart released Mifsud on 21 March 2014, allowing him to return home to Malta with his family.

-Career in Malta (2014–present)
+Career in Malta (2014–21)

 On 15 June 2014, Mifsud signed for Sliema Wanderers for the third time.
 On 22 November 2014, Mifsud re-opened his scoring account with Sliema Wanderers with a 63rd-minute goal against Tarxien at Victor Tedesco Stadium.